mclaure/test-pyramid/README.md

 ## Installing the project to Test
 ```
-Before to take a look the test suites we need to have a project properly running to be tested.
+The project to test consists in a web solution that prodives soccer statistics about the european soccer league
 ```
 ## Back-End
 ```
-The back-end consists in a group of APIs that provides soccer statistics information.
+The back-end consists in a group of APIs that provides soccer statistics information
 Below schema describes the basic architecture
 ```